Virginia lawmakers vote to remove segregationist’s statue

 “Racism and its symbols, obvious and subtle, have no place in this new Virginia decade,” Del.
 Jay Jones, the chief sponsor of the bill, said in a statement after the vote.

-Jones’ bill directs the state Department of General Services to remove the statue from Capitol Square and store it until the General Assembly determines what should be done with it.
+The bill from Jones, who is running for attorney general, directs the state Department of General Services to remove the statue from Capitol Square and store it until the General Assembly determines what should be done with it.

+During debate over the measure, Republican Sen. Jill Vogel, whose district includes the part of the state Byrd hailed from, urged her colleagues to consider his entire legacy, including his work to develop Virginia’s roads system and his influence on the state’s tradition of fiscal restraint.

+“I would just ask the members of this body to look at the whole man and consider that we are each a sum of all of our parts, the good and the bad.
+And that Virginia has the history of good and bad,” she said, calling his advocacy for massive resistance a “great stain on his career and a great embarrassment.”